Employing people in your home

 Things you need to think about if you employ someone in your home

-If you are taking on a personal assistant to help you in your home, then there are certain things you need to consider.
-We do not try and cover all of the issues in detail on this website but we list some of the things you should think about and find out more about.
+If you are taking on a personal assistant (PA) to help you in your home, then there are certain things you need to consider.
+We do not try and cover all of the issues in detail here but we list some of the things you should think about and find out more about.

 Careful planning should take place in preparation for employing someone in your own home.
 For example, a detailed job description and person specification will help everybody involved get a clear understanding of what is expected and means it is less likely that misunderstandings about the the nature of the job will arise later on down the line.
 See our recruitment section for more information on this.

 Other things you may need to think about are:

 - Potential damage to your property and possessions

 - Safety issues for your PA.
 This might include things like moving and handling training and health and safety risk assessments.

 - Ensuring you have adequate employer's liability insurance (and public liability if necessary).
 If you get support from the Government by way of direct payments you may receive extra money to cover the cost of any insurance you need.
 Some insurance companies also offer redundancy cover, health and safety advice and access to employment law specialists as part of the policy.